 - Housing and tenancy issues;

 - Guardianship or administration issues;

 The RCLC cannot provide direct assistance with immigration, family or criminal law matters, but can refer clients on to alternative service providers for assistance.

 How the RCLC works

 The RCLC is supported by Corrs Chambers Westgarth and is conducted at the Multicultural Development Association Inc (MDA) at 28 Dibley Street, Woolloongabba, Queensland 4102.

 RCLC volunteer lawyers provide advice and ongoing assistance when required by undertaking research and/or casework.
-Volunteers also provide assisted referrals if there is another agency better suited to dealing with a client's needs.
+The RCLC also provides active referrals if there is another agency better suited to addressing a client's needs.

 Continuing Legal Education

 RCLC volunteer lawyers participate in the Homeless Persons' Legal Clinic continuing legal education program.